Skip to main content

 We are proud to have provided this opportunity for Georgians with developmental disabilities to share their hopes, dreams and challenges with the world.
 GCDD thanks all the participants, their friends and family members who shared their stories as a part of this project.
 GCDD would like to thank the Friends of L’Arche team for including Tim Moore, Irene Turner, Shannon Turner and countless talented producers, project managers, writers, photographers, story coaches and filmmakers who made Dawn Alford’s idea come to life.
 We are eternally grateful to you all.

-Find the complete Storytelling Project catalog of work on GCDD’s website.
+Find the complete Storytelling Project catalog of work on the The GCDD Storytelling Project website.

 Listen